Sainglend/tda-api-client/authREADME.md

 : this is what you use to log in to https://developer.tdameritrade.com.

 **Consumer Key / API Key / Client Id / OAuth User Id** : This is a permanent key that identifies your app.
-It is a long character string (30ish?), but it commonly used in the format KEY@AMER.OAUTHAP (and is called "Client Id" in this format), so like ABC123ABC123@AMER.OAUTHAP.
+THIS IS THE FIRST REQUIRED INPUT FOR THE JSON FILE.
+It is a long character string (30ish?), but it is commonly used in the format KEY@AMER.OAUTHAP (and is called "Client Id" in this format), so like ABC123ABC123@AMER.OAUTHAP.
 Some API endpoints say that you can make an unauthenticated request.
 In this case, you'd provide your KEY@AMER.OAUTHAP for the client_id.
 In this library, the input is referred to as apikey, since that is how the TDA API documentation mostly refers to it, so you'd pass it in to a method as part of the config object as config.apikey

 **code**
 : A long string of characters that you'll receive in the callback url from the initial auth step (step 6 below)

 **refresh_token**
-: You will get this during the first set of auth steps, specifically step 9 below.
+: You will get this during step 9 below.
 This is valid for 90 days.
-You need to use it to keep getting new access_tokens.
+THIS IS THE SECOND REQUIRED INPUT FOR THE JSON FILE.
+It is used by the library to keep getting new access_tokens.

 **access_token**
 : This is what is sent with each authenticated API request.
 It typically expires after 30 minutes (though this is configurable).
-As long as you have your refresh token in the proper JSON file in the config/ folder, you'll never have to worry about it an access_token again, as this client library handles all of that for you.
+As long as you have your refresh_token in the proper JSON file in the config/ folder, you'll never have to worry about getting an access_token again, as this client library handles all of that for you.

 ## The official guide pages are here, which I'll call Off1 - Off3 (Off = Official).
 Off1. https://developer.tdameritrade.com/content/authentication-faq